roofishaikh/ethos-ares-exprement/README.md

     "$output_dir/mimic-meds$suffix" \
     "$suffix"
 ```

+Note, that using 7 workers for the tokenization requires around 250GB of RAM peak usage.
+You can
+reduce the memory requirement by reducing the number of workers.

 In the [paper](https://arxiv.org/abs/2502.06124), data is split into 90% training and 10% testing.
 It can be adjusted in the `scripts/meds/mimic/configs/extract_MIMIC.yaml` file.
 Note, that keys: